priyatam/lesser/README.md

     bower install lesser

- Initialize dependencies:
+ Copy `gulp.js` and `package.json` from `bower_components/lesser` and initialize dependencies:

     npm install
-    bower install
+    gulp init

-Then copy the entire folder under the `bower_components/lesser`.
-Your project structure should look like this:
+ Your project structure should now look like this:

     ├── public
     │   ├── img